DrUzair/BDT/hive/hive_Lab5.md

 [Top](#top)

 - **PERCENTILE_APPROX** function (works with DOUBLE type) <a name='percentile_udaf'></a>
+  - __percentile_approx(DOUBLE col, p [, B])__: Returns an approximate pth percentile of a numeric column (including floating point types) in the group.
+The B parameter controls approximation accuracy at the cost of memory.
+Higher values yield better approximations, and the default is 10,000.
+When the number of distinct values in col is smaller than B, this gives an exact percentile value.
   - *** Find twitter users from north west part of U.S. ***
     - You can visualize it using the map tool: http://www.darrinward.com/lat-long/?id=461435